 Hampstead Heath Circular Walk (4 or 6 miles)

-It is an easy walk of about 4 miles (6 km), with an optional extension to include Highgate Village (an additional 2 miles (3km)).
+This is an easy walk of about 4 miles (6 km), with an optional extension to include Highgate Village (an additional 2 miles (3km)).
 The route is mainly on surfaced or semi-surfaced paths, but the extension to Highgate includes some steep hills.

 The walk explores one of London’s best known and loved open spaces.
 It ascends the viewpoint of Parliament Hill, then skirts the edges of the Heath by way of the Hampstead and Highgate Ponds, before affording the chance to visit one of Britain’s most important art collections.
-It then plunges into the heart of the Heath before emerging by the Whitestone Pond, and returns to the start via one of Hampstead’s most delightful streets.
+It then plunges into the heart of the Heath before emerging by the Whitestone Pond, and returns to the start via some of Hampstead’s most delightful streets.
 The longer version affords the chance to explore the famous Highgate Cemetery (admission charge) and to use the extensive refreshment facilities of Highgate Village.

 1. Turn left out of the station down Hampstead High Street.
 Take the first left into the part-pedestrianised Flask Walk.
 There is a pleasant mixture of buildings here, with cottages contrasting with the larger terraces and town houses.
 At the junction, continue forward past the Victorian Wells and Campden Baths and Wash Houses of 1888 (now housing), and at the next junction, by Burgh House, turn right to cross the ends of Gayton Road and Well Walk and descend along Willow Road.
 Burgh House dates from 1703 and is now a museum and arts centre.